Toni Lindenhahn

-Toni Lindenhahn (born 15 November 1990) is a German professional footballer who plays as a right midfielder or right-back for Hallescher FC.
+Toni Lindenhahn (born 15 November 1990) is a German former professional footballer who played as a right midfielder or right-back.

 Playing career

 Lindenhahn came through Hallescher FC's youth system.
 He was promoted to the first team in 2009 and was a key part of the team that earned promotion to the 3.
 Liga in 2012.
 He played in the club's first game at this level, a 1–0 win over Kickers Offenbach.

+Personal life

+Lindenhahn is currently married to Sally Lindenhahn and currently has children.